.

 - Determination of authorized persons for the creation of data carriers and the processing of data

-Pseudonymization is the replacement of the name and other identifying characteristics by a mark for the purpose of excluding or making it significantly more difficult to determine the data subject.
+Pseudonymization is the replacement of the name and other identification features with an identifier for the purpose of excluding or significantly complicating the identification of the data subject.
 Measures in connection with the pseudonymization of personal data are:

 - Privacy-by-design